‘Their rabid lust for human flesh created an epidemic’

 Giovanni Lombardo Radice’s showier turn as the psychotic ex-soldier plays well alongside Saxon’s measured presence, and black actor Tony King stands out too – his alarming homicidal rages are vividly conveyed by cameraman Fernando Arribas during the prolonged scenes of Cronenbergian pulp at the sanatorium.

-Cannibal Apocalypse was initially uncut on UK video back in the early 1980s, but found its way onto the government’s notorious ‘video nasties‘ list, and the distributors were successfully prosecuted for obscenity.
-The film was finally re-released in the UK in 2005, but missing a brief 2 second shot during the ‘sewer shootout’ in which a rat gets splattered with burning napalm, as the BBFC felt this was in breach of the Cruelty to Animals Act.
+Cannibal Apocalypse was initially uncut on UK video back in the early 1980s but found its way onto the government’s notorious ‘video nasties‘ list, and the distributors were successfully prosecuted for obscenity.
+The film was finally re-released in the UK in 2005, but missing a brief two-second shot during the ‘sewer shootout’ in which a rat gets splattered with burning napalm, as the BBFC felt this was in breach of the Cruelty to Animals Act.

 Buy DVD: Amazon.co.uk

 “Margheriti’s film is hugely enjoyable, packed full of memorable moments and rounded off with a super-groovy soundtrack.
 Italian exploitation flicks don’t come much better than this.
 But don’t expect high production values or stunning dialogue.
 This is simply Italian cheese at its finest – nothing more, nothing less.”
 Digital Retribution ”